AngeloDZ/SQL-Portfolio-Projects/IMDB Top 250 SQL Analysis/README.md

 As seen, I have made queries using some of the basic clauses, using WHERE to filter data, the AVG and MAX functions for aggregation, ORDER BY to order the data, etc.

 However, I did learn a few more techniques, such as making use of CTEs and simple subqueries to substitute in data and combining them to perform joins to the original data.
-Another thing I had learned was understanding that certain functions, in this case ROUND, can only take a certain numerical data type as an input.
+I have also learned that certain functions, in this case ROUND, can only take a certain numerical data type as an input, as well as how to convert numerical types into the required type.